 - thirst, sometimes severe

-- Mild dehydration can cause headache, weight loss, fatigue, thirst, dry skin, sunken eyes, and concentrated urine.
+- Mild dehydration can cause headache, fatigue, thirst, dry skin, sunken eyes, and concentrated urine.

 - Severe dehydration can lead to shock, weak pulse, bluish skin, very low blood pressure, lack of urine production, and in extreme cases, death.

 Infants with moderate to severe dehydration or hypertonic dehydration may have: